internet-identity-labs/nfid-docs/content/en/integration/icp.md

 const delegationIdentity: Identity = await nfid.getDelegation({
-  targets: ["YOUR_CANISTER_ID_1", "YOUR_CANISTER_ID_2", "ETC"], // optional ICRC-28 implementation, but required to support universal NFID Wallet auth derivationOrigin, // https://<yourCanisterId>.ic0.app in case your running on a custom domain });
+  targets: ["YOUR_CANISTER_ID_1", "YOUR_CANISTER_ID_2", "ETC"], // optional ICRC-28 implementation, but required to support universal NFID Wallet auth derivationOrigin, "https://<yourCanisterId>.ic0.app" // optional in case you're running on a custom domain });
 ```

 The [ICRC-28](#icrc-28-implementation) will describe the method `YOUR_CANISTER_ID_1`, `YOUR_CANISTER_ID_2`, and `ETC` canisters should have implemented.

+See more detailed information on [using custom domains with the derivationOrigin below](#using-a-custom-domain).

 ### Check if delegation is universal or anonymous